kamwoh/kamwoh.github.io/_pages/about.md

 ---
 permalink: /
 title: "Welcome to my personal page"
-excerpt: "PhD student at University of Surrey (start from September 2021)"
+excerpt: "PhD student at University of Surrey"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-I will go to University of Surrey in September 2021 for Vision, Speech and Signal Processing PhD under Prof. Tao Xiang and Dr. Yi-zhe Song.
+I am a first year Ph.D student at University of Surrey under the supervision of Prof. Tao Xiang and Prof. Yi-Zhe Song.

-I worked as an AI Researcher at WeBank, Shenzhen under Dr. Lixin Fan.

-Prior to joining WeBank, I was a lab member of CISIP in [University of Malaya (UM)](https://um.edu.my/) under [Prof. Chan Chee Seng](http://cs-chan.com/).
+Prior to joining University of Surrey, I was an AI Researcher at WeBank under the lead of Dr. Lixin Fan and I was a lab member of CISIP in [University of Malaya (UM)](https://um.edu.my/) under [Prof. Chan Chee Seng](http://cs-chan.com/).

 You can contact me via *kamwoh \[at\] gmail.com*.

 <!-- Recent Updates
 ======